yennanliu/CS_basics/doc/cheatsheet/dfs.md

 # DFS
 - To check if some value exists
-- Inorder, postorder, postorder (can recreate a tree)
+- Inorder, preorder, postorder (can recreate a tree)
 - Deep first, then breadth
-- not most efficient (compare to bfs), but can handle some specific problems
+- not most efficient (VS bfs), but can handle some specific problems

 ## 0) Concept